 However, this march towards development has had its own costs.
 The strain created on land resources and the consequent forcible acquisition of scheduled areas and other lands inhabited by tribal communities has displaced several thousand of these communities from their homes.
 These acquisitions have largely been made without prior, informed and free consent, a standard which has been accorded recognition in International Law.
 The standard is premised on the right to self-determination, as contained in Article 1 of the International Covenant on Civil and Political Rights.
 It is specifically articulated in the United Nations Declaration on the Rights of Indigenous Peoples, by which, consent of indigenous communities must be obtained by States before embarking on projects that may require their relocation.

 The Adivasis are one of the most vulnerable and marginalized communities of India.
 They are victims of a cycle of oppression by the State dating back to Colonial rule.
 During British rule, the forest lands, which housed several of these communities were perceived to be a ‘State Asset’.
 The forests were indiscriminately used as a source of resources, by displacing these communities.
+Traversing the harsh environment within the forests would have been near impossible without a good survival machete to help cut through the foliage.
 Independence, however has not brought any respite for these communities, but has brought with it an internal colonialism.
 To this day, albeit for different reasons, there has been a consistent disregard for the rights of these communities, in the form of forcible displacements and poor administration of resettlement and rehabilitation policies.